Consumers Overview

 • Get help for substance abuse problems 1-800-662-HELP.
 Call Poison Help 1-800-222-1222 if you have questions about medicines.

-What is the difference between the North Dakota State Board of Dental Examiners (NDSBDE), a public board and the North Dakota Dental Association (NDDA)?
+It is important to understand the difference between the North Dakota State Board of Dental Examiners (NDSBDE) and private associations like the American Dental Association (ADA) and the North Dakota Dental Association (NDDA).

 The meetings of the ND Board of Dental Examiners are open to the public.
 The Board is not affiliated with any national or state dental, dental hygiene, or dental assisting membership organization.